aemysites/aemydocs/tutorial.md

 - A **SharePoint Folder** or **DA Folder** that you have been provisioned with (depending on your project type).
 - A **GitHub Repository** created from [sta-boilerplate](https://github.com/aemdemos/sta-boilerplate), with [AEMY](https://github.com/apps/aem-aemy) and [AEM Code Sync](https://github.com/apps/aem-code-sync) installed, and `fstab.yaml` configured to point to your content source.
 - The **Preview & Live URLs** for viewing your future migrated site.
+- For DA projects, the `IMS_TOKEN` has been added as a repository secret.
+See [DA Projects: IMS Token Setup](support.md#da-projects-ims-token-setup) if you haven't set it up yet.

 Install the [**AEM Sidekick browser extension**](https://www.aem.live/docs/sidekick) for your project as it is helpful for previewing and publishing content updates from your content source (SharePoint or DA) to your Edge Delivery site.
 Sidekick is not required for using Experience Catalyst itself, which operates independently of the extension.